The Benefits of Wearing Supportive Slippers At Home

-Wearing the proper pair of slippers, people who suffer from diabetes will experience improved blood flow to their feet and will reduce the risk of skin irritations and injuries.
+Wearing the proper pair of slippers will help people with diabetes.
+People who suffer from diabetes will experience improved blood flow to their feet and will reduce the risk of skin irritations and injuries.

 These slippers are seamless and made to give enough room around the toe area.
-They are highly recommended by pedorthists, especially for patients healing from operations.
+Pedorthists highly recommend them, especially for patients healing from operations.

 READ MORE: How to Choose Supportive Home Footwear